bckyling/bling_homework/README.md

 <a id='slack'></a>
 ## <img src="https://lh3.googleusercontent.com/CzlsZP3xUHeX3HAGdZ2rL9mK6_C-6T1-YWeBeM8nB3ilmfPSBHCFx4-UbQr8MnQms3d9=w300" width="25px"> Slack

 We'll be using Slack for our in-class communications.
 Slack is a messaging platform where you can chat with your peers and instructors.
 We will use Slack to share information about the course, discuss lessons, and submit projects.
-Our Slack homepage is [X](x).
+Our Slack homepage is [datr-0320](https://datascienceremote.slack.com/messages/C9K5WJ65P).

 **Pro Tip**: If you've never used Slack before, check out these resources:
 - [Intro to Slack](https://www.youtube.com/watch?v=9RJZMSsH7-g)